Fonemine/documentation/cpq_user.md

 This document assumes that an Administrator (either a Sales or SalesOps admin, or an IT admin) has already installed, configured, and set up the MobileForce CPQ within the CRM.
 To verify that you have access to the MobileForce CPQ Solution from within your CRM, you can go on Zendesk to **Settings --> Integrations --> Apps** and you'll see MobileForce CPQ, or on Hupspot, you can go to **Settings --> Integrations --> Connected Apps** and verify that you can see MobileForce CPQ.
 Similarly, on SugarCRM, you can go to **Settings --> Developer Tools --> Module Loader** to verify that MobileForce CPQ has been installed on your instance.

 The following screenshots show MobileForce CPQ installed within a CRM.
+If you don't find the MobileForce CRM installed on your CRM, please contact your CRM Administrator.

 ![MobileForce CPQ in Zendesk](/images/cpq_user_guide_images/ZendeskSettingsMF.png)